 When we understand nature, we see that both the deer and lion are necessary.
 These two different creatures are linked to the ecology.
 By existing together, they keep the ecology balanced.
 But to see this relationship, we must stand outside the perspective of the lion and deer.

 When we perceive things holistically, we grasp the relationship nature has created.
-When you define your world in black-and-white storytelling, you become like the lion or the deer.
+When you define your world in the black-and-white of dualism, you become like the lion or the deer.

 Neither the lion nor the deer understands their unique places in this yin-yang relationship.
-These animals live by seeing the world in black-and-white dualism.
+The paradigm for the deer and lion is the simplistic black-and-white thinking of dualism.
 One is the predator, and the other is the prey.
-They can’t make a conscious decision about which perspective they should take; their behavior is part of their survival instinct.
+Moving beyond dualistic thinking is impossible for them.
+Their thinking and behavior are part of their survival instinct.
 Can you relate this situation to people you know?

 The lion is not good or evil; it’s merely behaving as its instincts tell it to hunt or die of hunger.
 The deer is doing what it needs to do to avoid being eaten by the lion.
 Neither can see the larger perspective.
 They are captive in their roles.

-Once you buy into the black-and-white storytelling perspective, you cannot see the value in the other colors.
-You are intentionally blind to the other colors of the rainbow.
+Once you buy into this perspective, you cannot see the value in the other colors.
+You are intentionally blind to the different colors of the rainbow.
 No other perspectives, philosophies, or points of view are considered.
 So, if we are like the lion or deer, we become locked into a system of thinking that makes us even more prone to groupthink manipulation.
 This is how so many people mistake mythology for facts.

 These paradigms need their followers to adhere to dualistic philosophy.
-They don’t want people to start thinking for themselves.
-Instead of believing in black-and-white storytelling, they start to question things.
+They don’t want people to think for themselves.
+Instead of believing t black-and-white, they question things.
 This is bad news for Western organized religion.

 The superior God accomplishes evil by proxy through the inferior God.
 These actions occur through natural disasters or by causing (possessing) people to perpetrate evil.
 The superior God can place blame for evil on the lesser God.

 However, this circular explanation creates the problem of evil.
 How can God allow evil to exist?
-If they were indeed all-powerful, they should be able to eliminate it.
+Let’s examine God’s characteristics.

 Is he able, but not willing?
 Then he is malevolent.